CrimsonCode 2026

 CPTS 223+ (or equivalent)

-For students currently in or who have completed an advanced data structures course (like CPTS 223).
+For students who have completed an advanced data structures course (like CPTS 223).
 This track is for experienced hackers who want to tackle complex challenges, utilize cutting-edge technology, and compete for the grand prize.

 - ✓Tackle challenging prompts with advanced APIs and datasets.